top of page

 Relationship Assessment

-Some couples wonder if their relationship is beyond repair and if it is worth even trying therapy.
+Some couples wonder if their relationship is beyond repair and if it is worth trying therapy.
 Others want a focused and goal-oriented guide to treatment.
-Relationship assessment offers couples a look into the current state of their friendship system, the way the manage conflict, goals, trust, commitment and shared meaning.
+Many others have tried therapy multiple times before and have not experienced meaningful changes in their relationship and need to know if one more attempt is worth it.

-The process of relationship assessment includes couple and individual interviews and an online questionnaire.
-The couple first meets together with the clinician for 90-minutes to discuss the story of their relationship from when they met to present time.
-They then meet individually with the clinician for 45 to 60-minutes to discuss personal background, their candid view of how the relationship functions and goals for assessment and possibly intervention.
-The content of these individual sessions is included in feedback for the couple.
-Each member of the couple also individually completes the Relationship Checkup.
-This questionnaire comes from and is scored by the Gottman Institute and consists of 480 questions about friendship, intimacy, emotions, conflict, values, goals, commitment and trust.
+Each member of the couple also individually completes the Gottman Relationship Checkup.
+This questionnaire comes from and is scored by the Gottman Institute and consists of 337 questions about friendship, intimacy, emotions, conflict, values, goals, commitment, and trust.
 It also explores parenting, in-laws, housework, finances, individual areas of concern, and more.
 The Gottman Institute has developed this questionnaire from over 40 years of research, and it relies on evidence-based information on why relationships succeed or fail.

 Fees are calculated based on the level of education and experience of the provider.
 Please contact us for more information.